dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 the world as you do, if only for a brief, tantalising moment.

-But even teenaged me, I-only-know-PHP me, I'm-going-to-major-in-physics me saw the way the wind was blowing.
+But even teenaged me, I-only-know-PHP me, I'm-going-to-major-in-physics me would soon see the way the wind was blowing.
 Software developers were the future, not writers.
 The hard drives of laptops past are littered with stories, poems, essays, plays.
 Whole worlds that I had created.
 Abandoned to time and the pre-Dropbox digital ether.

 Sometimes I miss it, you know?